P-AlaKara/WORDLE-SOLVER/README.md

 ## Known Issues & Future Improvements
 - This is a **first sketch version**, and many improvements are planned.
-- The program currently selects the next word arbitrarily; smarter word selection can be implemented.
 - UI/CLI enhancements for better user experience.
+- The program currently selects the next word arbitrarily; smarter word selection can be implemented. e.g. Implement a scoring system or heuristic to choose the next guess based on the remaining valid words?
-- Performance Optimization.
+- Further Performance Optimization?

 ## Contributions
 Contributions and feedback are welcome!
 Feel free to fork the project and make improvements.